bugzmanov/nes_ebook/src/chapter_6_2.md

 - PPU is done rendering the current frame
 - CPU can safely access PPU memory to update the state for the next frame.

 > The reason why VBLANK phase is unique is that while PPU is rendering visible scan lines, it's constantly using internal buffers and memory.
-External access to IO registers would corrupt data in those buffers and would cause noticeable graphic glitches on a screen.
+External access to IO registers can corrupt data in those buffers and would cause noticeable graphic glitches on a screen.

-Unlike other interrupts, CPU can't ignore the NMI interrupt.
-And the **Disable Interrupt** flag in the **Status register P** has no effect on the way the CPU responds to NMI.
+Unlike other interrupts, CPU can't ignore the NMI.
+And the **Disable Interrupt** flag in the **Status register P** has no effect on the way the CPU attends to it.
 The CPU however, might instruct PPU to not trigger NMI by resetting 7th bit in the PPU Control register.

 ## Clock cycles